janwilmans/nowindlibraries/compile_readme.txt

 For MacOSX (Mountain Lion),

-Actually, just like on Leopard, except if you want to create 32bit binaries to run on both 32-bit and 64-bit systems, then use: (notice the +universal)
+Actually, just like on Leopard, except if you want to create universal binaries to run on both 32-bit and 64-bit systems, then use: (notice the +universal)

 - install Xcode